thermalogic/PyRankine/README.md

   * the mass flow rate of the condenser cooling water, in kg/h

-####  Example 8.5: A Regenerative Cycle with Open Feedwater Heater  Page 456
+####  Example 8.5: A Regenerative Cycle with Open Feedwater Heater, Page 456

 Consider a regenerative vapor power cycle with one open feedwater heater.